James Augustus St. John: Family

 Percy, Bayle, and Horace all became journalists and authors of some literary distinction.

 Bayle began contributing to periodicals when only thirteen, and went on to be a prolific travel writer and biographer.

 Horace Stebbing St. John was born in Normandy on 6 July 1830, and was educated by his father.
 When he was only 20, Horace published A Life of Christopher Columbus.
 In 1852, he published A History of the British Conquests in India.
-Between 1857-1861, he wrote for the Telegraph, and contributed to other periodicals on politics and Eastern affairs.
+Between 1857 and 1861, he wrote for the Telegraph, and contributed to other periodicals on politics and Eastern affairs.
 In 1861, he worked for the Morning Chronicle.
 However, like so many members of the St. John family, Horace acquired substantial debts, and filed for bankruptcy.
 He published very little after 1872, suffering from ill health, and he died on 29 February 1888.

 Spenser also wrote, but distinguished himself as a diplomat, at first in Labuan, Borneo, where James also went to work for the Brooke Raj in Sarawak.